Baspla/endless-wiki/readme.md

 - Multi-Language support (en, de, fr, es, it, jp, zh)
 - Saving pages as html files
 - support for encoded symbols in queries

+Please note that I am not the original author of the project, and I do not take credit for the original work.
+All credit goes to XanderStrike and their amazing vibe code.